Look out for the Good Journey Mark – where car-free visitors are welcome and enjoy a discount

 1. By train to the Gibberd Garden

 Just over a mile from Harlow Mill station, Frederick Gibberd’s fascinating garden is open to the public on Wednesday, Saturday and Sunday afternoons from April to September.
-Walking to the sculpture-packed Gibberd Garden involves a pleasant trip through the countryside, past 12th-century Harlowbury Chapel.
+Walking to the sculpture-packed Gibberd Garden involves a hike through the suburban countryside, past 12th-century Harlowbury Chapel.

 - Regular trains from London, Cambridge or Stansted Airport call at Harlow Town, but not all of them stop at Harlow Mill (one station closer to Cambridge) so plan your trip there and back in advance.
 Direct trains leave London’s Liverpool Street station twice an hour on Saturdays and hourly on Sundays.

-- The Gibberd Garden website has very detailed instructions for walking from the station, leading visitors via a blossom-fringed urban path to Priory Avenue.
+- The Gibberd Garden website has instructions for walking from the station, leading visitors via a blossom-fringed urban path to Priory Avenue.

-- Turn left down Priory Avenue and right along Old Road.
-The Gibberd Garden’s directions send you through a gate further along this road, but take the first path left to have a look (from the outside) at 12th-century Harlowbury Chapel and the nearby medieval manor house.
+- Turn left down Priory Avenue and right along Old Road and take the first path left to have a look (from the outside) at 12th-century Harlowbury Chapel and the nearby medieval manor house.